tsekulski/CarND-Semantic-Segmentation/README.md

 # Semantic Segmentation

+_Technologies: Deep Learning, Fully Convolutional Networks, TensorFlow_

+Labeled the pixels of a road in images using a Fully Convolutional Network (FCN).

+_Part of the Self-Driving Car Engineer Nanodegree Program_

 ### Introduction
 In this project, I labeled the pixels of a road in images using a Fully Convolutional Network (FCN).
 I modified/expanded the starter code as provided in Udacity's [CarND-Semantic-Segmentation](https://github.com/udacity/CarND-Semantic-Segmentation) repo.